mertkonduz/hackistanbul-2021-ctf-preselection/README.md

 ```

-This was what we though they are;
+This was what we initially though they were;

 - 1/3
 	- PNEESMRQGIYS2U3XGMZXIXY= : Base32